-This is the first of a four-part series -- written by Dani Hao at Procurify.
+This is part of a joint blog series -- written by Dani Hao at Procurify.

 Cultivating a ‘good’ company culture has already been written to death in the form of academic literature, business publications and ‘best practices’ white papers alike.
 Silicon Valley firms often tend to boast about their culture within their job descriptions as a way to attract top talent, for example highlighting perks such as gaming consoles, unlimited time off - or showcasing fun videos of parties within the offices.